Great-Sun-Group/vimbiso-pay/docs/security.md

 ## Best Practices

 1. **Authentication**
-   - Strong JWT config
+   - JWT token ONLY in state
-   - Secure sessions
+   - NO token duplication
-   - Token validation
+   - NO manual validation
-   - API key protection
+   - NO error recovery
+   - Let StateManager validate

 2. **Data Protection**
-   - Minimal collection
-   - Proper encryption
-   - Regular cleanup
-   - Redis persistence
+   - Member ID ONLY at top level
+   - Channel info ONLY at top level
+   - NO state duplication
+   - NO validation state
+   - NO sensitive logs

-3. **Input Validation**
+3. **State Validation**
+   - ALL validation through state updates
+   - NO manual validation
-   - Flow framework validation
+   - NO validation helpers
-   - Sanitize all input
-   - Validate formats
-   - Secure responses
+   - NO error recovery
+   - Let StateManager validate

 4. **Monitoring**
-   - Security logging
-   - Error tracking
-   - Access monitoring
-   - Regular audits
-   - Redis monitoring
+   - Log through state updates
+   - NO manual validation
+   - NO error recovery
+   - NO state fixing
+   - Clear error messages
+   - Let StateManager validate

 For more details on:
 - WhatsApp security: [WhatsApp](whatsapp.md)